How a McKinsey alum volunteered her way to becoming the Chief of Staff at Khan Academy, and how she’s now trying to scale the non-profit

 A. I just turned 30, and my career path has been an interesting one.
 I started in electrical engineering, got a bachelor’s from UC San Diego, and then went to Stanford for my Master’s.
 I then made a leap into consulting, working for McKinsey & Company in their Silicon Valley office.
 Then I transitioned into product management at Yahoo! in their search group.
 My most recent move was to Khan Academy, where I am currently the Chief of Staff overseeing a lot of strategy and business operations.

-Q. Tell us how your career path unfolded to where you are today, and in particular what were the key thought processes you had at critical decision moments along the way?
+Q. Tell us how your career path unfolded to where you are today.

 A. I ended up in engineering a little bit because I’m the child of two Silicon Valley parents who said, oh, you’re great at everything in school; why don’t you try engineering, the hardest major to get into, and if you decide later to do something else, you can always switch out, because it’s always harder to get in at first.